Cultural impact of Whitney Houston: Tabloid

-Beside the widely recognition of her talent, Houston's private life and that of her family members have been the subjects of media and tabloid coverage.
 In the 2000s, her drug use, the tumultuous marriage to singer Bobby Brown and family controversies often overshadowed her acting and singing career.
 In September 2001, Houston's extremely thin appearance at Michael Jackson: 30th Anniversary Special led to rumors about her health.
 In 2002, Houston became embroiled in an widespread media covered legal dispute with John Houston Enterprise, a company started by her father.
 The company, run by Kevin Skinner, sued her for $100 million, claiming unpaid compensation.
 Houston's father died in February 2003, and the lawsuit was dismissed in April 2004, with no compensation awarded.

+Houston occasionally addressed the tabloid media in her music.
+In 1998, she recorded the song "In My Business" for the album, My Love Is Your Love, collaborating with rap artist Missy Elliott, while a gender-swapped remake of Stevie Wonder's "I Was Made to Love Him" from the same album called out the media for their "disapproval" of her marriage to Bobby Brown.
+Four years later, in 2002, Houston co-penned the anti-tabloid diss track "Whatchulookinat", in which Houston called out tabloid press for invading her privacy, "messing with [her] reputation" and "tryna dirty up [her] name".
+The song and her music video to her 2003 hit "Try It on My Own" addressed her 2000 Academy Award rehearsal incident in which the singer was replaced from a medley performance for singing a different song than what Burt Bacharach requested.

 During the promotion for her 2002 album Just Whitney, Houston gave an infamous interview with Diane Sawyer.
 During the interview, she addressed rumors of drug use, famously saying, "crack is wack".
 She admitted to using various substances but denied having an eating disorder.

 The 2005 reality show Being Bobby Brown drew criticism for what critics perceived to be unflattering moments from Houston and Bobby Brown, but still achieved high ratings.
 However, the show was not renewed for a second season after Houston declined further participation.
 In September 2006, a year after Being Bobby Brown aired, Houston filed for legal separation from Brown, later filing for divorce the following month, citing irreconcilable differences.
 The divorce was granted on April 24, 2007.